Kitty S. C. Burroughs

 Research Interests

-Composition pedagogy, second language writing in composition studies, curriculum development and assessment in first-year writing, writing about writing pedagogy, inclusive pedagogy, and developmental education.
+Composition pedagogy, developmental education and growth mindset, second language writing in composition studies, curriculum development and assessment in first-year writing, Writing about Writing pedagogy, inclusive pedagogy, and writing transfer.

 Courses Taught

-ENG 2000: Writing about Literature (focusing on women in literature)
+ENG 2000 Writing about Literature (focus on women in literature)

 Select Presentations